Follow these five steps every time.

 - Hand sanitizers might not remove harmful chemicals from hands like pesticides and heavy metals.

 Our office now has virtual front desk hours!
-We have interns and staff Monday through Friday on Zoom for students to drop by.
+We will have interns and staff Monday through Friday on Zoom for students to drop by.
 We want to encourage people to visit to socialize, catch-up, hear about our upcoming events, and much more!
 Visit Louisa's hours to hear the joke of the day!
-Smoke's hours to hear some great music and so much more.
 Let our virtual front desk be the support if needed or a fun time to socialize!
-Visit our "Virtual office hours" submenu on the side for our various times or click here.
+Visit our "Virtual office hours" submenu on the side for our times or click here.

 A note to our community